 Depending on the donor, platelets can be given in a single, double or triple unit.
 Platelets also are rich with plasma which works closely with platelets to stop bleeding.

-A Platelet donation is the best donation for:
+A Platelet donation is the ideal donation for:

 A positive, A negative, B positive and B negative blood types.